 “Do you ever feel,” Lightsong said, “like something is going on?
 Something far greater than you are?
 Something that you can’t possibly understand?
 Like. . .a painting you can only see the corner of, no matter how you squint and search?”

 “Every day, your grace,” Llarimar said.
 He sat on a stool beside Lightsong’s couch.
-As always, he watched events calmly, though Lightsong could sense his disapproval as another group of servants piled several marble figurines in the corner.
+As always, he watched events calmly, though Lightsong could sense the man’s disapproval as another group of servants piled several marble figurines in the corner.

 “How do you deal with it?”
 Lightsong asked.